sikyunlee/clv_model_research/README.md

 As seen in error comparison in respect to the actuals, BG-NBD and PNBD comes much closer to the actual 1-year holdout period spend compared to the cohort-based estimates.
 BG-NBD and PNBD could be further improved with the following:
  - Have a calibration/holdout period to train and validate the model (for BG-NBD, this was not done for the sake of quickly/simply building the model)
  - Larger (or longer) data that includes more transactions from the customers.
 Arguably, BTYD models have a weakness when not enough data (or not enough transaction) is available from a customer's transaction history.
-Havign more data could improve the accuracy of the model.
+Having more data could improve the accuracy of the model.

 ### Applications
 Using the BG-NBD model's predicted 1-year CLV, the following analyses can be performed to extract the following insights: